Explore the Agenda

 Join our speed networking session, tailored for Expanded Access experts like yourself, to connect with fellow industry peers to facilitate a rapid yet meaningful exchange of insights and expertise.
 Elevate your networking experience during this session designed for impactful connecting within the space.

-11:30 am Fireside Discussion: Navigating Global Differences & Business Decisions in Expanded Access Programs
+11:30 am Navigating Global Differences & Business Decisions in Expanded Access Programs

 - Compare regulatory frameworks and access pathways across the US (FDA), Europe (EMA), and other national systems such as France’s ATU